norrisanator/AVCteam1/README.md

 - Everyone attended the lab
 - We will try completing the software tasks next week
 - Worked on 3D printing, and now ready to print
-- Hardware: We decided to move the camera further back from its positions because the software team picked up we were seeing     the line to far out which effected the turning of the robot, as it turned too  soon
+- Got most of 3D printing done

-##Checklist for week five
+##Checklist for Week Five
 - [ ] get 3D printing done
 - [ ] Software: Tune line following code.
 Make it more smoother
 - [ ] Software: Handle junctions on line.
 - [ ] Simran: Write progress report

+##Week Five Review
+- Everyone attended the lab
+- Hardware: We decided to move the camera further back from its positions because the software team picked up we were seeing     the line to far out which effected the turning of the robot, as it turned too soon
+- Hardware: Didnt get the 3D printing done in lab because the 3D printers broke